Formal training for Mobile Crane Operators takes place at 3 levels.

 To receive a BC Certificate of Qualification and Red Seal Endorsement, crane operators must successfully complete Levels 1, 2 and 3 training.
 In addition to this formal training, apprenticeship requirements include 5400 industry hours, with a minimum of 1800 seat-time hours.
 Further, operators must undergo a third-party assessment to receive a certification.
 The assessment consists of a four-part demonstration of practical knowledge and skills.

 Program admission requirements are as follows

-- Valid Class 3 driver’s license with Air Brake Endorsement (Class 1 is recommended; most employers require a Class 1 license)
+- Valid Class 3 driver’s license with Air Brake Endorsement.
+(Class 1 is recommended; most employers require a Class 1 license.)

 - Minimum Grade 10; the Industry Training Authority recommends Grade 12.
 The essential requirement is that applicants have the skills and knowledge to succeed in the industry.

-- Applicants must score a minimum of 70 per cent on a Trades Assessment
+- Applicants must score a minimum of 70 per cent on a Trades Assessment.

 Level 1 Course Outline

 The Mobile Crane Operator Level 1 training program introduces the apprentice to the fundamentals of craning common to three types of cranes: Mobile Crane, Boom Truck and Tower Crane.
 The course is delivered in school over a seven-week period.
-Trainees receive instruction in competencies, learning outcomes and performance standards set by industry and as outlined in the ITA’s Program Outline for Mobile Crane Operator Level 1.
+Trainees receive instruction in competencies, learning outcomes and performance standards set by industry and as outlined in the Skilled Trades BC’s Program Outline for Mobile Crane Operator Level 1.